masonlab/labdrivers/README.md

 `pip install labdrivers`

 `pip` will also automatically install `pyvisa`, `PyDAQmx`, and `pythonnet` if they are not already installed.
-Installation of `pythonnet` is usually the failure point of this pip installation procedure, so it would be recommended to try installing that first to ensure that the rest of the installation will succeed.
+Installation of `pythonnet` is usually the failure point of this pip installation procedure, so it would be recommended to try installing that first to aid in troubleshooting what the problems are (if there are any!).
 Note that `pythonnet` is compatible with Python 3.6 at most (see its repository), and that it requires non-Python dependencies like .NET 4.0+.
 As of writing this, it is not entirely clear what else is required, though errors regarding Cython have been observed.
 It might not hurt to have other C/C++ related things installed, like Visual Studio (if you're on Windows).